rayference/pinttrs/docs/rst/dev.rst

       make pip-init

-.. admonition:: ... lock dependencies
+.. dropdown:: ... lock dependencies

    Use the ``pip-lock`` make target: